WithSecureLabs/cloud-wiki/docs/aws/services/IAM.md

 ## Common Tooling

+- <https://github.com/WithSecureLabs/iamspy> - An SMT solver that mimics the AWS IAM policy resolution engine, and will answer questions on who can do what in an AWS account.
 - <https://github.com/nccgroup/PMapper> - Graph-based IAM permissions analysis for individual accounts or Organizations.
-- <https://github.com/FSecureLABS/awspx> - A graph-based tool for visualizing effective access and resource relationships in an AWS account.
 - <https://github.com/duo-labs/parliament> - IAM linting library in python, looks for policy errors and bad practices.
 - <https://github.com/salesforce/cloudsplaining> - Identifies data exfiltration, infrastructure modification, resource exposure, and privilege escalation issues with policies in an account.
 - <https://github.com/salesforce/policy_sentry> - Least privilege policy generator.